rioki/ezrc/README.md

     ezrc Toon.vert Toon.frag ToonGradient.png -o resources.cpp

-This will read the date from Toon.vert, Toon.frag and ToonGradient.png and write the file resources.cpp.
+This will read the data from Toon.vert, Toon.frag and ToonGradient.png and write the file resources.cpp.
 The file will contain the variables Toon_vert, Toon_frag and ToonGradient_png with the respective data.